daleonpz/Research-Project/chapter2.md

 In order to do so, the follower will need to read data from sensors, process that data and generate movement based on the processed data.

 In figure \ref{img:roverusecase} is shown a diagram of our use case.
-The main sensor is a PiCamera, the processing part performs the marker detection on the captured frames and the calculation of the euler angles and distance based on the equations described in the last section, and finally  the movement is generated using the driving rover services.
+The main sensor is a PiCamera, the processing part performs the marker detection on the captured frames and the calculation of the Euler angles and distance based on the equations described in the last section, and finally  the movement is generated using the driving rover services.

 &nbsp;